Breakthrough Listen

-Breakthrough Listen is a project to search for intelligent extraterrestrial communications in the Universe.
+Breakthrough Listen is an astronomy project to search for intelligent extraterrestrial communications.
 With $100 million in funding and thousands of hours of dedicated telescope time on state-of-the-art facilities, it is the most comprehensive search for alien communications to date.
 The project began in January 2016, and is expected to continue for 10 years.
 It is a component of Yuri Milner's Breakthrough Initiatives program.
 The science program for Breakthrough Listen is based at Berkeley SETI Research Center, located in the Astronomy Department at the University of California, Berkeley.

 The project uses radio wave observations from the Green Bank Observatory and the Parkes Observatory, and visible light observations from the Automated Planet Finder.
 Targets for the project include one million nearby stars and the centers of 100 galaxies.
 All data generated from the project are available to the public, and SETI@Home (BOINC) is used for some of the data analysis.
 The first results were published in April 2017, with further updates expected every 6 months.